-- exposed superstructure decks situated aft of $0.25 L{LL}$ from the perpendicular, at the forward side of the stem, to the waterline at 85% of the least moulded depth measured from the top of the keel and located at least one standard height of superstructure above the freeboard deck, - exposed superstructure decks situated forward of 0.,25 L{LL} from the perpendicular, at the forward side of the stem, to the waterline at 85% of the least moulded depth measured from the top of the keel and located at least two standard heights of superstructure above the freeboard deck.
-4. Reference co-ordinate system 4.1 4.1.1 The ship's geometry, motions, accelerations and loads are defined with respect to the following right-hand coordinate system (see Fig 4): Page 24 July 2010 - Origin: at the intersection among the longitudinal plane of symmetry of ship, the aft end of L and the baseline - X axis: longitudinal axis, positive forwards - Y axis: transverse axis, positive towards portside - Z axis: vertical axis, positive upwards.
+Figure 5: vertical extent of bilge plating outside the cylindrical part of the hull RCN 1 to July 2010 version (effective from 1July 2012) 4.
+Reference co-ordinate system 4.1 4.1.1 The ship's geometry, motions, accelerations and loads are defined with respect to the following right-hand coordinate system (see Fig 6): - Origin: at the intersection among the longitudinal plane of symmetry of ship, the aft end of L and the baseline - X axis: longitudinal axis, positive forwards - Y axis: transverse axis, positive towards portside - Z axis: vertical axis, positive upwards.

-Figure 4: Reference co-ordinate system
+Figure 6: Reference co-ordinate system

 4.1.2

 Positive rotations are oriented in anti-clockwise direction about the X, Y and Z axes.

+Page 26 July 2012

 Chapter 2

 General Arrangement Design

 Section 1 Subdivision Arrangement

 Section 2 Compartment Arrangement

 Section 3 Access Arrangement

 Section 1 - SUBDIVISION ARRANGEMENT

 1. Number and arrangement of transverse watertight bulkheads

 1.1 Number of watertight bulkheads

 1.1.1 General

 All ships, in addition to complying with the requirements of [1.1.2], are to have at least the following transverse watertight bulkheads:

 - one collision bulkhead

 - one after peak bulkhead

 - two bulkheads forming the boundaries of the machinery space in ships with machinery amidships, and a bulkhead forward of the machinery space in ships with machinery aft.
 In the case of ships with an electrical propulsion plant, both the generator room and the engine room are to be enclosed by watertight bulkheads.

 1.1.2 Additional bulkheads

 For ships not required to comply with subdivision regulations, transverse bulkheads adequately spaced, and not less in number than indicated in Tab 1, are to be fitted.

 Length (m) Number of bulkheads for ships with aft machinery (1) Numbers of bulkheads for other ships

 $90 \le L < 105$ 4 5

 $105 \le L < 120$ 5 6

 $120 \le L < 145$ 6 7

 $145 \le L < 165$ 7 8

 $165 \le L < 190$ 8 9

-$L \ge 190$ To be defined on a case by case basis
+L ≥ 190 To be defined on a case by case basis

-(1) After peak bulkhead and aft machinery bulkhead are the
+(1) After peak bu lkhead and aft machinery bu ılkhead are the

 Table 1: Number of bulkheads

 2. Collision bulkhead

 2.1 Arrangement of collision bulkhead

-same.

 2.1.1

 Ref.
 SOLAS Ch.
-II-1, Part B, Reg.
-11
+II-1, Part B-2, Reg.
+12

-A collision bulkhead is to be fitted which is to be watertight up to the freeboard deck.
-This bulkhead is to be located at a distance from the forward perpendicular of not less than 5 per cent of the length of the ship or 10 m, whichever is the less, and not more than 8 per cent of .
+A collision bulkhead is to be fitted which is to be watertight up to the bulkhead deck.
+This bulkhead is to be located at a distance from the forward perpendicular FP{LL} of not less than $0.05L{LL}$ or 10 m, whichever is the less, and, except as may be permitted by the Society, not more than $0.08L{LL}$ or $0.05L{LL}+3$ m, whichever is the greater.

+RCN 1 to July 2010 version (effective from 1July 2012)

 2.1.2

 Ref.
 SOLAS Ch.
 II-1, Part B, Reg.
 11

 Where any part of the ship below the waterline extends forward of the forward perpendicular, e.g. a bulbous bow, the distances, in metres, stipulated in [2.1.1] are to be measured from a point either:

 - at the mid-length of such extension, or

-- at a distance 1.5 per cent of the length of the ship forward of the forward perpendicular, or
+- at a distance 1.5 per cent of the length L{LL} of the ship forward of the forward perpendicular, or

 - at a distance 3 metres forward of the forward perpendicular,

 whichever gives the smallest measurement.